trynova/nova/nova_vm/src/heap/README.md

 1. V8's garbage collection is based on a tracing mark-and-sweep algorithm.

-Then Boa: Boa uses a modified version of the [gc](https://crates.io/crates/gc) crate which is built around reference counting and created using basic Rust structs.
+Then Boa: Boa uses a modified version of the [gc](https://crates.io/crates/gc) crate, which is a tracing garbage collector based on a `Trace`, trait and created using basic Rust structs.
 Thus it follows that:

 1. The Boa heap is not located in a defined area.
 Each heap object is allocated separately according to the whims of the allocator.
 I believe Boa does use